WZYPRINCe/c-programming/README.md

 ### Assembly Interpreter

 - Interpreter for a custom version of Assembly written in C.
-- There are 4 general purpose regiters: ax, bx, cx, dx
+- There are 4 general purpose registers: ax, bx, cx, dx.
 - The following functions are implemented:

 #### Moving Data Instructions